jtreml/home-command/README.md

 <h2 id="disclaimer">Disclaimer</h2>

 This is a demo done for educational purposes, both to learn new concepts myself as well as to showcase some of those as part of my professional tasks at my current employer.
-As a result, this project is neither complete nor fool proof nor functional or reliable in all its parts.
+As a result, this project is neither complete nor foolproof nor functional or reliable in all its parts.
 It is not meant as a template of best practices and some parts will have more rough edges than others.
 Please keep that in mind.
 Also, it is still work in progress.

 Nevertheless, if you find issues or better solutions for certain aspects, feel free to report them or send pull requests.